elearning-x/certificat-ia/Part_1/1.7/p1_7_1_lab_solutions_variables_en.md

-Import the ozone data `ozonecomplet.csv` (in FunStudio, data is located in the `data/` directory) and remove the last two variables (categorical).
+Import the ozone data `ozonecomplet.csv` (in Fun Campus, data is located in the `data/` directory) and remove the last two variables (categorical).
 Then provide a summary of numerical variables.
 [Use the `astype` method on the DataFrame column and the `describe` method on the DataFrame instance.]